-Well without further ado, here’s the 2017 summer edition of my “Foodie’s Guide to London” highlighting the city’s eclectic mix of epicurean essentials – from new favourites to old classics, hidden gems and unmissable treats (with links to more detailed reviews).
+Welcome to the 2017* summer edition of my “Foodie’s Guide to London” highlighting the city’s eclectic mix of epicurean essentials – from new favourites to old classics, hidden gems and unmissable treats.
 I just hope that it holds as much appeal for all those visiting London in the coming months, as it does for Londoners alike!

 So what’s new, London?